Ikytsu/Easier-BF/README.md

 You can download prebuilt binaries from the releases section.
 This method does not require g++ but gcc like mentionned on Dependency section.

+### Branches

+The main branch is for stable versions.
+The testing branch works, but its stability is not fully verified.
+The experimental branch is like testing, but sometimes contains unfinished code.

+Here is the update cycle:

+experimental -> testing -> main

 **Work in progress, does nothing really, wait for the actual real release**